 What I Like

-The big selling point of these types of peephole cameras is that they can not only record to a local memory card, but also stream to a Network Video Recorder (NVR) in your home.
+The big selling point of this type of peep hole door camera is that they not only record to a local memory card but can also stream to a Network Video Recorder (NVR) in your home.
 With support for ONVIF RTSP streams, if you have such a recorded for other security cameras, then you can integrate this with that system for a more holistic CCTV experience.

 If that’s more than you are looking for, you can also use the Tuya app to view the camera feed or access recorded videos from your smart phone with no other equipment.